 # Add the tree factor for 1/10-acre plot.

 First, SSU-level information is summarized within each sampled PSU, including the number of SSUs \(m_i\), the sample mean \(\bar{y}_i\), and the sample variance \(s_i^2\).
-Second, quantities are aggregated across sampled PSUs to produce the population estimates.
-In this application, PSU size is measured by area, \(A_i\), which is joined to psu_summary in the final piped expression below.
+The PSU area \(A_i\) is then joined to psu_summary.
+Second, these quantities are aggregated across sampled PSUs to produce the population estimates.

 psu_summary <- ssu_trees %>%